PerfectLittleMiss/fextoolkit_mobile_test/README.md

 # Technologies

-Get a Quote uses [Flutter](https://flutter.dev/) which is a cross-platform UI toolkit.
+Get a Quote uses [Flutter](https://flutter.dev/) which is a cross-platform UI toolkit written in the [Dart](https://dart.dev/) programming language.

 The project is also using the [quotable.io](https://quotable.io) API to generate its quotes.
 Here is an example request: https://api.quotable.io/random?tags=history